Lieutenancy of East Sussex

 A Magistrate for more than 20 years before becoming Lord Lieutenant, he also chaired the highly successful Brighton and Hove Business Community Partnership since its inception in 1994, and for many years served on the South East Leadership Team for the Prince of Wales’ charity Business in the Community (BITC) being appointed the Prince of Wales’ Ambassador for the South East in 2003.
 For over ten years in the 1990s he chaired the City of Brighton and Hove’s Regeneration Partnership which contributed to many of the changes to the fabric and culture of the City that are visible today.

 Not withstanding his considerable duties representing HM The Queen, he takes seriously the Monarch’s request that he provides encouragement and support for all sectors of the community.
 This includes supporting and encouraging military organisations, the business sector, statutory undertakings, and charitable and voluntary groups (he is Patron or President of some 40 local organisations), He sits on the board of several commercial companies in the County and is currently also interested in developing and supporting Social Enterprise, Youth employment and Environmental initiatives in particular.
+He was knighted in the 2021 New Year’s Honours List and is a Knight Commander of the Royal Victorian Order (KCVO)

 The Role of the Lord Lieutenant